Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **EX.1.d**  Does it make sense that the wavelength of an emitted photon is longer than the wavelength of an absorbed photon?
 (Yes/No) Why?
 (Use the calculated numbers from part B in your answer).

 **EX.1.e** You are studying how GFP absorbs and emits light when you notice something odd.
 Under certain conditions, GFP seems to have a smaller excitation peak around 800 nm.
 Why might this be the case?

+### Q.EX.2.
+Foldscope Engineer (0 pts)

+After finishing BIOE.80 you have joined the team that develops Foldscope.

+First and briefly familiarize yourself with this open source [scientific paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098781) summarizing various aspects of the Foldscope.
+Briefly read the abstract and go through the Figures 1-5 and Table-1.

+**EX.2.a** What is the main claim of the paper based on the abstract?
+What key evidence is provided in support of this claim?
+(Bullet points.)

+Next, your new manager shares the following equations describing the optical properties of a ball lens from the paper’s supplementary material.

+M=250mm/ EFL
+- M is the magnification,
+- EFL is Effective focal length,
+- 250mm is the distance between the lens and where the image forms.

+Additionally:
+EFL=nr/2(n-1)
+- r is the lens’s radius,
+- n is the index of refraction

+You want to create a figure to communicate to your team the relationship between M as you change the radius of the lens.

+Assume the index of refraction for the borosilicate glass lens is n =1.517.
+Also, assume that you can purchase glass lenses ranging from 150, 250, 400, 750, and 1000 µm in radii.

+**EX.2.b** Using your favorite software/application (e.g., Spreadsheets, Matlab, Python, R, etc.) create two graphs demonstrating the relationship between EFL vs. r, and M vs. r.
+Make sure to label each figure and each axis with appropriate units.

+**EX.2.c** Next, state your conclusions from these graphs summarizing your findings in 1-2 sentences to the rest of your team.

+**EX.2.d** Next, you come across sapphire lenses, with n=1.77.
+Using the equations above, compare the Magnification of a Sapphire lens against a borosilicate lens.
+(Hint: Assume that both lenses have the same size)

+**EX.2.e** As you are going through this design activity, a team member asks you about the difference between resolution and magnification.
+First, Describe the difference between resolution and magnification and include your reference(s).
+(Hint take a look at figure-4.b from the paper, describe the relationship resolution and magnification)